JeanneGrenet/Professor_Dark/README.md

 1. To move your caracter, use the directional arrows.
 2. You can visit the city of Rouen and enter in the batiments
+3. You can talk to NPC.
+4. You have a level and can level up.

 ## To do :